-Key ideas for creating a better employee experience
+13 ideas for creating a better employee experience

-Provide opportunities to grow and succeed
+1. Provide opportunities to grow and succeed

 If there's one thing most employees want, it's a clear career path.
-The opportunity to achieve more is one of the major reasons for moving jobs.
+The opportunity to achieve more is one of the primary reasons for moving jobs.
 And that's closely followed by a lack of challenge.

 Regardless of budgets, there are opportunities for all organizations to provide career progression schemes.
 Consider mentoring from another employee or a buddy system with someone from another department.

-Create an inclusive workplace culture
+2. Create an inclusive workplace culture

 Without diversity and inclusion, companies will lack the ability to attract talent and fail to grow.
 Employers also run the risk of losing talented individuals who will seek out more accepting workplaces.

-Carry out stay interviews with your employees
+3. Carry out stay interviews with your employees

 This approach also transforms workplace culture, creating more openness and honesty among your workforce.
 Below, we've included just a few stay interview questions to ask your team: